asfoury/projmag/summaries/sprint6.md

 ## Kaourintin

 ## Paul
+This sprint, I had two task, but due to difficulties in testing I only finished one.
+I added the ability to play subtiles, and to show a message that tell the user how to setup their device for subtitling.
+The implementation went well.
+However testing was more difficult as I experienced some wierd behavior with dialog in tests.
+I also had coverage issues.
+I expect to begin and finish my next task (improving project filtering) in the next sprint.

 ## Overall Team
 We had some problems about tasks that were nearly impossible to be finished this week.